-Please note that if you are uploading content via the JWP Platform Management API the file size limit may be reduced — please see our documentation on uploading content via the API for additional details.
+Please note that if you are uploading content via the JWP Management API, the file size limit may differ.
+For more information, learn how to upload content via the API.

 If you have control over the video format to upload, this article provides some tips for getting the best results.